vuejs/docs/src/guide/components/props.md

 <MyComponent greeting-message="hello" />
 ```

 We use [PascalCase for component tags](/guide/components/registration.html#component-name-casing) when possible because it improves template readability by differentiating Vue components from native elements.
-However, there isn't as much practical benefits for using camelCase when passing props, so we choose to follow each language's conventions.
+However, there isn't as much practical benefit in using camelCase when passing props, so we choose to follow each language's conventions.

 ### Static vs. Dynamic Props